AngelCode-dev/GithubTest/README.md

 # Hello git

 I'm trying to learn GitHub, I'm currently a beginner programmer getting into the world of advanced programming

+## First try using GitHub

+I'm editing this file so I can commit it later